xwp/wp-post-inspector/readme.txt

 3. Upload the Plugin folder (wp-post-inspector/) to the wp-content/plugins folder.

-4. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.
+4. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "WP Post Inspector" in the list.

 5. Click Activate Plugin to activate it.